catppuccin/tmux/README.md

 ## Installation

-In order to have the icons displayed correctly please use / update your favorite [patched font](https://www.nerdfonts.com/font-downloads).
+In order to have the icons displayed correctly please use/update your favorite [patched font](https://www.nerdfonts.com/font-downloads).
 If you do not have a patched font installed, you can override or remove any icon.
-Check the documentation bellow on the options available.
+Check the documentation below on the options available.

 ### TPM